Ranbir5ingh/Assignment/README.md

 - To change a user's role to **admin**, you must manually edit the user's role in the MongoDB database.

 ## Deployment
-- The application is deployed on Vercel.
-You can access it at the following URL: [Vercel Deployment Link](https://udaan-assignment.ranbirsingh.xyz/).
+- The application is deployed on Vercel using a free plan.
+This may result in slower response times or timeout errors when connecting to the backend.
+If you encounter such issues, please be patient, try reloading the page, and ensure you have a good internet connection.
+There are no such issues when running the code on your local machine.
+You can access the deployment at the following URL: [Vercel Deployment Link](https://udaan-assignment.ranbirsingh.xyz/).